lakshman5876/lakshman5876.github.io/android/nss_faqs.md

 ---

 #### Android permissions
 * **Phone permission**.
 It is essential for gathering phone and network state.
 Most of the app will not work without this permission.
 * **Location permission**.
 Cellular and wifi scan functions need this permission.
 Without this permission many parts of the app may not work correctly.
 * **Location enable**.
 For location permission to be useful location toggle is also to be enabled from the status bar.
 * The app does not need location information however cellular/wifi scan info may possibly contain location info from the cell towers and Wifi routers.
 Hence Android requires location permissions/location enabling for using these functions.

-#### Purchase Issues - Things to try
+#### Purchase Issues
 The most common issue few users face is when purchase is charged/completed but premium features are not unlocked.
 This is mainly because app depends upon play store app to refresh purchases which sometimes gets delayed.

+_Try these steps_

 * Force refresh play store app.
 From Android Settings -> Apps -> Play store -> Clear cache

-_Also try these steps_

 * Use the same google account from which purchases have been made.
 * Try reinstalling app
 * Try restarting device